Michael A. Levine

-Michael A. Levine (born 20 February 1964 in Tokyo, Japan) is an American composer, music producer and screenwriter born in Japan and currently based in Los Angeles.
+Michael A. Levine (born 20 February 1954 in Tokyo, Japan) is an American composer, music producer and screenwriter born in Japan and currently based in Los Angeles.
 He is best known for his work in film and television.

-Early career
+Early life

+Michael A. Levine was born in Tokyo, Japan on February 20th, 1954.
+At age 16, he attended McGill University. but changed schools a lot, eventually ending up at Berklee College of Music.
+At Berklee, he studied under Pat Metheny.

+Career

-Trained as a violinist, Levine began his career as a studio musician in New York in the 1980s playing both keyboards and violin.
+Trained as a violinist, Levine began his career as a studio musician in New York City in the 1980s playing both keyboards and violin.
 He appeared on recordings and/or live performances with Carla Bley, Michael Mantler, John Greaves, Peter Blegvad, Joe Jackson, Lenny Kravitz, Dr. John, Bill Frisell and Marianne Faithfull.
 His violin is a signature sound on Faithfull's rendition of "Boulevard of Broken Dreams".

 In the mid-1980s, Levine led the New York City-based New Wave quartet, No Guitars, in which he sang and played electric violin.
 The band released a self-titled album in 1982.
 No Guitars' "I Don't Believe It" was one of the first videos on the newly launched MTV.
 The Music Paper out of Long Island quoted Yes and Moody Blue keyboardist, Patrick Moraz, calling Levine "The Jimi Hendrix of the violin”, an opinion echoed by many.

 By the late 1980s, he switched his emphasis to composition, first making a name in advertising.
 With lyricist Ken Shuldman, he wrote "Gimme a Break", the Kit Kat jingle.
-In a 2003 study of earworms (tunes that get stuck in people's heads) Univ. of Cincinnati researcher James Kellaris named "Gimme a Break" as one of the top ten worst offenders.
+In a 2003 study of earworms (tunes that get stuck in people's heads), University of Cincinnati researcher James Kellaris named "Gimme a Break" as one of the top ten worst offenders.

+Levine has continued to compose for commercials, including the 2022 Gucci Eyewear campaign starring Billie Eilish.